SchneiderInfosystems/FB4D/README.md

 # Sponsoring FB4D

 I recommend that anyone using this open-source library in a commercial project should consider sponsoring it.
 This is the only way this valuable library can be maintained and further developed.
+(Read more about the benefits of sponsoring here.)[https://github.com/SchneiderInfosystems/FB4D/wiki/Sponsorships-and-Support-Request-for-FB4D].

 Christoph Schneider, Schneider Infosystems AG, Switzerland [www.schneider-infosys.ch](https://www.schneider-infosys.ch)